InsaneMonster/USienaRL/README.rst

 **Changelog**

-- Added default agents to the package: Tabular QL, Tabular SARSA, Tabular ESARSA, DQN, DDQN, DDDQN, DSARSA, DESARSA, VPG, PPO
+- Added default agents to the package: Tabular QL, Tabular SARSA, Tabular ExpectedSARSA, DQN, DDQN, DDDQN, DSARSA, DExpectedSARSA, VPG, PPO
 - Removed exploration policies, now embedded into agents.
 This allows for further customization when making your own agents
-- Added Dirichlet exploration policy for discrete action space policy gradient agents
+- Added Dirichlet exploration policy to overall all agents supporting it
+- Added average episode length (measured in steps) as plot, improved plots differentiations and coloring
+- Improved Tensorboard summaries for policy optimization algorithms
+- Added progress reports over training and validation volleys with additional information
+- Default agents now come with additional information regarding what are they doing when training/updating
 - Some minor fix and improvements